Page highlights

 Source: WHO Study Group 1994.

-Generally, osteoporosis is under-diagnosed.
 Because osteoporosis has no overt symptoms, it is often not diagnosed until a fracture occurs.
-It is therefore difficult to determine the true prevalence of the condition (that is, the number of people with the condition).
-Information about 'diagnosed cases' is likely to underestimate the actual prevalence of the condition.
+It is therefore difficult to determine the true prevalence of the condition and reported prevalence is likely to be an underestimation.

 How common is osteoporosis?

-This figure shows that the prevalence of osteoporosis or osteopenia was higher for females for all age groups compared with males.
+This figure shows that the prevalence of osteoporosis or osteopenia was almost 5 times as high for females compared with males for those aged 55 to 74.

 Prevalence in Aboriginal and Torres Strait Islander (First Nations) people